fatihturgut/regex-examples/README.md

+# Regex Examples
+Learn regex by inspecting the regex examples.

-* Using the Test Method
+### 1. Using the Regex Test Method
 ```javascript
 var string = "The dog chased the cat";
 var regex = /the/